 Biography

-I was born and raised in Chihuahua, México, where I quickly realized life’s rigid boundaries didn’t align with my natural instincts.
-At nine years old, I painted my first picture—a simple room with four walls in my mother’s house—marking the beginning of my journey toward creative freedom.
+I was born and raised in Chihuahua, México, where I quickly realized that life’s rigid boundaries didn’t align with my natural instincts.
+At nine, I painted my first picture, a simple room with four walls in my mother’s house, marking the beginning of my journey toward creative freedom.

 In 1996, I earned a BA from San Diego’s New School of Architecture.
-Architecture taught me to see and shape space with organic, free-form creativity.
-Yet, painting soon became my true outlet, allowing me to break free from formal constraints and expand my vision beyond walls.
+Studying architecture taught me to understand and shape space with a sense of structure and form, while also encouraging organic, free-flowing creativity.
+Yet painting became my true outlet, a practice I pursued as a self-taught painter, allowing me to fully break free from formal constraints and expand my vision beyond walls, exploring space, movement, and emotion in ways architecture could only hint at.

 In 2006, I met Rodrigo Pimentel, a Mexican post-war and contemporary painter who became my mentor.
 Our ritualistic conversations and shared vision unlocked my imagination.
-Pimentel taught me that a line isn’t just a line—it can be a matrix of organic shapes, opening the door to abstraction, automatism, and subconscious expression.
+Pimentel taught me that a line isn’t just a line, t can be a matrix of organic forms, opening the door to abstraction, automatism, and subconscious expression.

-I draw inspiration from artists like Roberto Matta, Remedios Varo, Dorothea Tanning, and Albert Oehlen.
-Matta’s biomorphic forms, Varo’s mystical landscapes, Tanning’s dreamlike figurations, and Oehlen’s abstract rigor have shaped my creative approach.
+I draw inspiration from artists such as Roberto Matta, Remedios Varo, Dorothea Tanning, and Albert Oehlen.
+Matta’s biomorphic forms, Varo’s mystical landscapes, Tanning’s dreamlike figurations, and Oehlen’s abstract rigor have all shaped my creative approach.

 Discovering the Surrealists’ technique of fumage was a turning point.
 Smoke’s unpredictable dance on the canvas mirrors the freedom I seek in my work.
 Fumage forms the skeletal structure of my paintings, while the ritual of burning sheds outdated habits and linear thinking, fostering flexible, reflective expression.

 Building on fumage, I layer movement and color to create multidimensional landscapes.
-Each layer introduces new perspectives, forming abstract terrains that become portals—spaces where past, present, and future converge in dynamic unity.
+Each layer introduces new perspectives, forming abstract terrains that become portals, spaces where past, present, and future converge.